-The Growth Plan has laid the foundations for future strategic investment and it is now essential for the Shire of Northam (the Shire) to have a clear road map to support implementation of prioritised public and private investments to improve and activate the town centre, particularly in context of improving livability and future prosperity, which are among the core objectives of revitalisation.
+The Growth Plan has laid the foundations for future strategic investment and it is now essential for the Shire of Northam (the Shire) to have a clear road map to support implementation of prioritised public and private investments to improve and activate the Town Centre, particularly in the context of improving livability and future prosperity, which are among the core objectives of revitalisation.

 The Shire of Northam is in the midst of repositioning itself as an important hub of the Wheatbelt, and that of the Avon Arc.
-Its status as a regional centre for commerce and services and proximity to the Perth Metropolitan Region provides an emerging lifestyle opportunity for those seeking enhanced liveability.
+Its status as a regional centre for commerce and services and its proximity to the Perth Metropolitan Region provides an emerging lifestyle opportunity for those seeking enhanced liveability.
 However, Northam understands that to further enhance and grow on these attributes, it needs to consistently work to enhance liveability, strengthen its delivery of arts and culture and further promote and develop its offerings in education, health environment and tourism.
-In successfully building capacity across these spectrums, Northam will be able to further establish its role as a strong alternative to the Perth Metropolitan Region, and offer strong and well-coordinated goods and services through its residential, commerce and recreational offerings.
+In successfully building capacity across these spectrums, Northam will be able to further establish its role as a strong alternative to the Perth Metropolitan Region, and offer strong and well-coordinated goods and services through its residential, commercial and recreational offerings.

-Northam's role as a strategic centre is continuing to evolve, evident in a 13.34% increase in population between 2006-2016 to 11,115 persons.
-The surrounding serviceable trade area of the Northam CBD contains an additional surrounding population of 10,538 (Shires: Toodyay - 4,442, Cunderdin - 1,456, York - 3,604 and Goomalling - 1,036).
+Northam's role as a strategic centre is continuing to evolve, evident in a 13.34% increase in population between 2006-2016 to 11,115 persons (Source: ABS 2016 Census).
+The surrounding serviceable trade area of the Northam CBD contains an additional surrounding population of 10,538 (Shires: Toodyay - 4,442, Cunderdin - 1,456, York - 3,604 and Goomalling - 1,036 (Source: ABS 2016 Census)).
 Therefore, the Northam Town Centre has a potential direct capture population of 11,115 (Northam Shire), a wider population of 10,538 (Toodyay, Cunderdin, York and Goomalling), and a regional population of 4,789 people beyond this.
 This serviceable trade area would therefore indicate that 20,000-25,000 persons would utilise the Northam Town Centre on a regular basis.

-The context of this important, in demonstrating the need to broadly balance regional resident access in the Town Centre (Vehicle) and local resident access in the Town Centre (Pedestrian & Vehicle).
+The context is of this is important in demonstrating the need to broadly balance regional resident access in the Town Centre (Vehicle) and local resident access in the Town Centre (Pedestrian & Vehicle).
 The Strategy therefore informs appropriate interventions to assist in improving and enhancing connectivity, but also broadly assists in the regeneration and activation of underutilised spaces.